tomisboy/mattermost-server-Cloud-Computing/README.md

 ### Server for Mattermost
-For DHBW Projekt in Cloud-Cpmputing
+For DHBW Projekt in Cloud-Computing

 see our Mattermost bots: https://github.com/tomisboy/mattermost-bots-Cloud-Computing